302 Taylor Health Science Center

 Third semester course.
-Further develops concepts within the three domains of the client, healthcare, and nursing.
-Emphasis is placed on health-wellness-illness, professional behaviors, caring, leadership/management, time management/organization, critical thinking, nursing process, safety, advocacy, legal issues, health policy, healthcare systems, ethics, accountability, and evidence-based practice.
+Further develops student learning outcomes/competencies.
+An emphasis is placed on Leadership, Critical Thinking, Communication, Caring and Professional Behavior of the graduate nurse.
 Offered in cohort rotation.
-Course fee required.
 Prerequisite: Admission to the Dixie State University Associate Degree in Nursing program.
 FA, SP.

 NURS 2700.
 Complex Health&Illness Concept.
 9 Hours.

 Third semester course.
 Assimilates concepts within the three domains of the client, healthcare, and nursing.
 Emphasis is placed on the concepts of fluid and electrolytes, metabolism, thermoregulation, oxygenation, perfusion, tissue integrity, infection, mobility, stress and coping, family, violence, critical thinking, and the nursing process.
 Addresses application of complex health and illness concepts in nursing pharmacology.
 Includes classroom and clinical learning experiences.
 Course fee required.
 Prerequisite: Admission to the Dixie State University Associate Degree in Nursing program.
 SP '12, FA '12.

 NURS 2701.
 Complex Health Concepts Clinical.
 0 Hours.